Last Updated on August 5, 2020

 I was raised on plenty of old-fashioned, plain, straight-from-the-tap water, and it’s still my go-to for quenching thirst.
 My husband and kids are the same way.
 With the exception of tea, and sometimes a small amount of juice at breakfast, we don’t drink a lot besides water.
-We save the soda and sweetened drinks for special occasions, and our teeth and bodies thank us for it.
+We save the soda, sparkling drinks, and sweetened drinks for special occasions, and our teeth and bodies thank us for it.

 However, I sometimes purchase flavored waters for camping or for road trips.
 They’re usually name brands and can get a bit pricey.
 So my curiosity was piqued when I noticed Aldi sells its own house brand of flavored water bottles.